 How do you know that the car has been reliably serviced?
 Just looking at the car from the outside tells you nothing.
 You want to buy a used car that has been well taken care of, and which has had all the scheduled maintenance provided.
 Someone who values their car is going to have those records.
 That's who you want to buy from.

 Stay Away From Fast Cars

-The average car buyer isn’t interested in getting the car that does 0-60 is under 5 seconds.
+The average car buyer isn’t interested in getting a car that does 0-60 in under 5 seconds.
 High performance isn’t on their radar.
 But if you happen to be considering a performance car on the used market, remember that the person you’re buying it from probably didn’t get it for the amount of trunk space it provides.
 Performance cars are built to go fast.
 And they’re more likely to have more stress on the suspension and engine, not to mention other expensive systems.
 So if the name of the game is trying to see which used car is more likely to last for a long time, you should bet against the performance cars.

 Check The Coolant Condition, But Don’t Go By Color